Visceral Manipulation Therapy – What is it & how does it work?

 Surgeries – including c-sections, side effects from medication, or chemotherapy can also create adhesions in the viscera.
 As a surgical scar heals, the connective tissue supporting the skin can start to bind with deeper tissues, creating a pattern of restriction that can extend far beyond the original incision.

-To perform visceral manipulation, your pelvic floor physical therapist will do an assessment and determine if restrictions in your abdominal or thoracic viscera may be contributing to your discomfort.
+To perform visceral manipulation, your physical therapist will do an assessment and determine if restrictions in your abdominal or thoracic viscera may be contributing to your discomfort.

-The specialists at FemFirstHealth use visceral manipulation and other techniques to treat patients at our midtown and Upper West Side offices in New York City, as well as in Brooklyn and Long Island City.
+She uses visceral manipulation and other techniques to treat patients at our Midtown and Upper West Side offices in New York City.

 If you or someone you know is experiencing pain, discomfort, or tension throughout your body, contact us to book an appointment.